preactjs/preact/CONTRIBUTING.md

 This will only become important once shipping modern JavaScript code on npm becomes a thing and bundlers follow suit.

+## How to create a good bug report

+To be able to fix issues we need to see them on our machine.
+This is only possible when we can reproduce the error.
+The easiest way to do that is narrow down the problem to specific components or combination of them.
+This can be done by removing as much unrelated code as possible.

+The perfect way to do that is to make a [codesandbox](https://codesandbox.io/).
+That way you can easily share the problematic code and ensure that others can see the same issue you are seeing.

+For us a [codesandbox](https://codesandbox.io/) says more than a 1000 words :tada:

 ## I have more questions on how to contribute to Preact.
 How can I reach you?

 We closely watch our issues and have a pretty active [Slack workspace](https://preact-slack.now.sh/).
 Nearly all our communication happens via these two forms of communication.